goodloop/autoware_auto_mirror/src/perception/segmentation/ground_truth_detections/design/ground_truth_detections-design.md

 <!-- Things to consider:
     - Why did we implement this feature? -->

-The `ground_truth_detections` package converts the ground truth from the SVL simulator regarding dynamic detections into the format understood by the Autoware.Auto perception module.
+The `ground_truth_detections` package converts the ground-truth dynamic detections from the SVL simulator into the format understood by the Autoware.Auto perception module.

 # Design